anishjha93/zerocode-wiki/Home.md

 No Complexity Involved
 ===

 Your tests will not be cumbersome and complex anymore.
-Zerocode makes your tests independent, complete and structured and easily maintainable by the team or the new comers.
-It enables you to write your `API End Point Tests`, `Consumer Contract Tests`, `End to End Tests` and `Performance Tests(Load/Stress)` etc, at the **speed** of writing **JUnit** tests with accuracy transparent to all stakeholders.
+Zerocode makes your tests independent, complete and structured and easily maintainable by the team or the newcomers.
+It enables you to write your `API End Point Tests`, `Consumer Contract Tests`, `End to End Tests`, `In Memory Application Tests`, `Performance Tests(Load/Stress)` and `API Security Tests` etc, at the **speed** of writing **JUnit** tests with the accuracy, transparent to all stakeholders.

-Zerocode at its core uses simple and powerful libs like `Jackson` for JSON assertions, `Apache HttpClient` for invoking REST and SOAP APIs, `Google Guice` for `DI` and Spring style place holders `${JSON Path}` for result assertions.
-It does not limit you to use Apache HttpClient, it enables you to easily override the framework behaviour with `@UseHttpClient` to use e.g. `UniRest` HttpClient, `RestEasy` HttpClient or any of your custom HttpClient that suits your project needs.
+Zerocode at its core uses simple and powerful libs like `Jackson` for JSON assertions, `Apache HttpClient` for invoking REST and SOAP APIs, `Google Guice` for `DI` and Spring style place holders `${JSON Path}` for result validations.

+It does not limit you to use _Apache HttpClient_, it enables you to easily override the framework behavior with `@UseHttpClient` to use e.g. `UniRest` HttpClient, `RestEasy` HttpClient or any of your custom HttpClient that suits your project needs.

 Plug and Play Security Testing
 ===